 And when I left to put on my coat to go home, there they were and I met them again, this time with Erica.

 Erica 18, asked which work was mine ( I thought it was kind of her to ask) and I told her and then she showed me hers.
 I asked if I might photograph her and blog her and her artwork.
 Everyone agreed it would be fine to do.

 She’s a senior at Garrett High School.
-After graduation when summer comes, she’s headed to the Art Institute of Pittsburgh. living in the dorm.
+After graduation when fall comes, she’s headed to the Art Institute of Pittsburgh. living in the dorm.

 Thank you Erica and family for allowing me to post you and your piece today.
 Your early work!
 Looking forward to updates and following your art career.

 “The Art Institute of Pittsburgh will feature local high school art and media educators’ artwork in a month-long exhibition to celebrate their creativity, and thank them for positively affecting the lives of so many students.”
 The show is in the gallery for a month.
 Check it out if you are in the city.

 Address: 420 Boulevard of the Allies, Pittsburgh, PA 15219 Phone:(412) 263-6600

 We were having a special afternoon at the Easton Mall, Laura, Anna and I. A beautiful autumn day.